 So, many polish people had the choice of either quietly accepting the invasion from the USSR in the Kresy region or resisting it and being outspoken about it.

-Any pole being outspoken against Bolshevism or who was seen to resist it gave the NKVD the leverage they needed to deport them to Siberia and Kazakhstan, which if you will remember from the 1939 Molotov Ribbentrop section suited Russia purposes just fine as they had plans to re-apportion large sections of the eastern block countries between themselves and Germany.
+Any Polish citizen being outspoken against Bolshevism or who was seen to resist it gave the NKVD the leverage they needed to deport them to Siberia and Kazakhstan, which if you will remember from the 1939 Molotov Ribbentrop section suited Russian purposes just fine as they had plans to re-apportion large sections of the eastern block countries between themselves and Germany.

 This was of course easier to do if large amounts of the inhabitants were no longer there to resist.